Coincident/XCOMClassicRemastered/README.md

 **Avalanche** - Large, **very long range** cruise missile.
 The best pick against Large Scouts, that can be taken down from a safe range, but might sometimes get destroyed.
 The high-range makes this weapon the best choice to safely engage UFOs without risk of taking damage - it can out-range all UFOs except the Terrorship and Battleship.
 However, it **only carries 2 missiles**, and does not deal much total damage, so it has limited use against anything larger than an Abductor.
 It also has **low accuracy**, so if you’re unlucky, all the shots might miss.

 **Laser** - A mix between the Cannon and the Stingray: **higher DPS than the Stingray, but short range**.
-The Cannon is still better against Small Scouts because it does not destroy them.
+The Cannon is still better against Small Scouts because it never destroys them.
 The Stingray is still better against Medium Scouts because it outranges them.
 However, the Laser’s **very high DPS, ammo, and accuracy** will quickly melt down any UFO that gets within range, which is an advantage for **long-duration interceptions**.
 So, equipping 2 interceptors with several lasers is a good strategy to take down Abductors, Harvesters, or even Supply Ships in the early game.

 **Plasma** - Nerfed in comparison to vanilla - lower range and less ammo.
 It **rearms slowly**, and must be loaded with 20 Plasma Slugs, that cost Elerium to produce (1 Elerium = 8 Slugs).
 If you can afford the elerium, this is the **best general-purpose weapon** with a **higher DPS and range than the Laser**.
 It can outrange all scouts, but medium-size UFOs will fire back.
 It has a **high ammo loadout**; 1 Plasma Beam is enough to take down a Terror Ship or smaller; 2 Plasmas are enough for Supply Ships and Battleships.